-When the weather takes a turn for the worse, be it thunderstorms, hurricanes or snow, we need to be prepared.
-Older adults living alone especially should have what they need in case of emergency.
+When the weather takes a turn for the worse, be it thunderstorms, hurricanes or snow, you need to be prepared.
+Older adults living alone, especially should have what they need in case of emergency.
 Here are six steps that the Center for Disease Control and others recommend you take to prepare:

 - Stay safe and warm

 - Make sure that your fireplace or wood stove is in good working order if you’re planning to use them to keep warm.
 Your local fire department can recommend someone to come check the chimney or flue.

 - Be sure to have a working smoke detector and carbon monoxide detector.
 You should also have extra blankets and/or space heaters.